Bolimha1234/allstickersexpectwumpusstickers/README.md

 - The plugin installed.

 To setup the server:
-<br>If you are using an VPS, then run
+<br>If you are using an VPS or whatever, then run
 ```
 bash start.sh
 ```